Digital Humanities & German Periodicals

 As an undergraduate research assistant, I spent three years as the primary developer for an NLP-driven web application built to assist a humanities professor (Dr. Peter McIsaac, University of Michigan) with his research on 19th-century German literature.
 The application allowed him to run statistical topic models (LDA, HDP, DTM, etc.) on a large corpus of text and displayed helpful visualizations of the results.
 The application was built using Python / Flask / Bootstrap and also supported toponym detection and full-text search.
 We used gensim for topic modeling.

-Using the web application I built, my supervisor was able to effectively detect cultural and historical trends in a large corpus of previously unstudied documentsThis is a cheeky remark!.
-Our efforts led to a number of publications in humanities journals and conferences, including [McIsaac 2014]:
+Using the web application I built, my supervisor was able study cultural and historical trends in a large corpus of previously unstudied documents.
+The results of this work were published in humanities journals and conferences, including [0] and [1].

 Motivation